CodeMagicianEquinox/QA-API-Test-Lab/README.md

 ## 🧪 Key Features

-- ✅ REST API functional validation
+- REST API functional validation
-- ✅ Parametrized test coverage
+- Parametrized test coverage
-- ✅ CLI automation with `pytest`
+- CLI automation with `pytest`
-- ✅ Dynamic test report viewer in the browser
+- Dynamic test report viewer in the browser
-- ✅ Clean UI built with HTML + JavaScript
+- Clean UI built with HTML + JavaScript
-- ✅ Fully hosted on GitHub (code + demo)
+- Fully hosted on GitHub (code + demo)

 ---
+## 💻 Built From Scratch

+Every aspect of this lab — from backend testing logic to the live frontend interface — was created by me.

+✅ Authored all Python-based API test scripts
+✅ Handled test orchestration and automation
+✅ Developed the web interface with HTML and JavaScript
+✅ Deployed the project using GitHub Pages to simulate a live QA workflow

+--

 ## 🛠 How to Run Locally